PescheHelfer/MovieCompressor/README.md

                             2 – Rotate by 90 degrees counter-clockwise
-                            3 – Rotate by 90 degrees clockwise and flip vertically 4 – Rotate by 180 degrees (not an ffmpeg option)```
+                            3 – Rotate by 90 degrees clockwise and flip vertically 4 – Rotate by 180 degrees (not an ffmpeg option)``` -z, --stabilize       Flag to activate stabilization (deshaking).
+                        -z/--stabilize: stabilization on.
+If nothing is
+                        passed, stabilization is off.